 - Audio Options: choose whether to allow users to call in via Telephone only, Computer Audio only, Telephone and Computer Audio (both), or 3rd Party Audio (if enabled for your account).

 - Dial in From: If Telephone only is enabled for this meeting, click Edit to select the dial-in countries that you would like included in the invitation.
 By default, this includes your Global Dial-In Countries listed in My Meeting Settings.

-- Require Meeting Passcode: You can select and input your meeting password here.
+- Require Meeting Passcode: You can select and input your meeting passcode here.
 Joining participants will be required to input this before joining your scheduled meeting.

 - Enable join before host: Allow participants to join the meeting without you or before you join.
 The meeting will end after 40-minutes for Basic (free) subscribers.

 - Mute Participants Upon Entry: If join before host is not enabled, this will mute all participants as they join the meeting.